timongty/tezcrowd/readme.md

 A hybrid model will help address the main issues mentioned above without compromising the main benefits of a decentralised crowdfunding platform which lie in the high transparency (of key information) and efficiency of fees.

-More advanced features such as a milestone tracker managed by the DAO or supporters of the project can also be explored and discussed together with the community in future.
+We can also consider more advanced features such as a project milestone tracker to release funds managed by the DAO (or supporters of the individual project) as well as the integration of NFTs priced at fixed amounts into a crowdfunding project as a means to reward early supporters.

+These ideas and features can be explored and discussed with the community in future.

 ---